potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 Showing that this is not the case, and showing how effectful systems can be written in a purely functional style may be the topic of a future blog post.

+[^2] If I'm wrong on this, please point it out in the comments.

 <!-- We will not consider argument names and function name as parts of function signature - their correspondence to semantics can't be checked by the compiler.
 Let me write down an example in C++: